wlerin/feralfilehosting/Feral Wiki/General/Slot Upgrades - Additional Disk Space or Speed Requirements/readme.md

 **Important note:** This procedure applies to moving or downgrading slots as well.

 An upgraded slot is a larger one.
-For example, doubling a Neon slot is known as a Xenon as it offers more than twice the bandwidth and disk space.
+For example, doubling a Neon slot is known as a Krypton as it offers twice the disk space.

 You do not need to register a separate account for an upgrade unless you wish to change your feral username.